StarRocks/starrocks/docs/loading/gcs.md

 ### Typical example

-Create a table, start a load process that pulls a Parquet file from S3, and verify the progress and success of the data loading.
+Create a table, start a load process that pulls a Parquet file from GCS, and verify the progress and success of the data loading.

 > **NOTE**
 >